angelo-munoz/aws-certification/solutions-architect-pro/database.md

 ## Aurora
-- Supports cross-region read-replica *
+- Supports cross-region read-replica

 **Aurora Global Database**
 - Built-in cross-region replication

 ## Database Migration Service
+- Migrate on-prem to cloud, cloud to cloud, cloud to onprem.
+But Not onprem to onprem
+- Supports one-time and continuous replication
+- Use in conjunction with the Schema Conversion Tool (SCT).
+Convert schema first w SCT, then DMS to fill data

 ## Data Warehouse Solutions